Reason Shows that Reality is Unchanging

-A tradition of empiricism (which Plato and Aristotle mention and which later shows itself in the Epicurean tradition and in Academic and Pyrrhonian Skepticism) exists in ancient philosophy, but rationalism becomes the dominant philosophical position.
+A tradition of empiricism (which Plato and Aristotle mention and which later seems to show itself in the Epicurean tradition and the Pyrrhonian tradition) exists in ancient philosophy, but rationalism becomes the dominant philosophical position.
 Plato, Aristotle, and the Stoics hold that "knowledge" (ἐπιστήμη) is essentially a matter of "reason," not "experience."

 Perseus Digital Library:

 Henry George Liddell, Robert Scott, A Greek-English Lexicon: